GenesisFR/DS2TroubleshootingGuide/README.md

 2. Extract it to "[\<path-to-game\>](#glossary)\Resources".
 3. Buy the elven door key from Eirulan's reagent vendor.

-Note: you may need to use AllSaves or Elys Succubus Manager on an existing character.
+Note: you may need to use All*Saves or Elys Succubus Manager on an existing character.

 ## The rebels don't become hostile during The Kalrathian Rebellion